dragoonDorise/pegasus-rg552-metadata/README.md

   pegasus-fe_alpha15-85-gfff1a5b2_android.apk
 ```

-Insert your SD Card in your computer copy the folders there, and go to the next step.
+Insert your SD Card in your computer and copy the folders there.

 If your RG552 came with roms just merge the folders in the 64GB sd card, that way you can keep your current roms and just add the new configuration files.